khlorghaal/doot/README.md

 Freeing must always be done within the same scope as its matching allocation.
 Memory ownership transfers may only be done for thread communication.

-Don't use nondefault copy or move constructors.
+Don't use copy or move constructors ever.
- Containers are the exception, as a move ctor of a stack object is the only way for them to invoke a constructor without placement new.
+ Containers do construction by being passed a template<E...> for a placement new.
+ Internally, str is the only exception.

 Raw memory reallocs of an object must always be valid.
  Pointer field assignments must not be relative to this.
+ Pointers into a container should never be moved up the scope.

 Pointers to objects in containers are invalidated whenever the container is modified.
 Never use pointers to objects in a container outside of local scope.

-Eschew raw pointers and new/delete,
-in favor of containers and container references.

-Methods may only modify fields of this, and function parameters.
+Methods may only modify fields of this, and function ref params.

-No copy or move semantics.
- String is currently a dootnt exception
 Constructors and destructors are fine.
  Containers call default ctor and dtor.
  Must obey law of methods.
-No in-place new, use init methods.
- This is undesirable, but placement-new for whatever stupid reason requires STL

 Use the suffix "n't" whenever possible
  lock - locknt